 Managing Partners and Firm Leadership

-Managing partners use dashboards to evaluate overall firm health, make compensation decisions, and identify underperforming practice areas before they become serious problems.
+Managing partners use dashboards to monitor performance, support decision making, and evaluate the firm’s performance across practice areas before issues become serious problems.

 Practice Group Leaders

-Practice group leaders compare partner performance within their group and allocate work appropriately based on capacity, profitability, and client relationships.
+Practice group leaders compare partner performance within their group and allocate work appropriately based on capacity, profitability, client relationships, and better resource allocation when assigning work.

 Individual Equity and Non-Equity Partners